jhamon/jhamon.github.com/blog/content/HowToGetMoreSleep.md

-Title: Turn your mac into HAL
+Title: Turn my mac into HAL
 Date: 12/2/2013
 Slug: sleep-schedule
 Author: Jennifer Hamon
 Category: Productivity
 Summary: In the past I have had some problems going to bed at a reasonable hour.
 Now my computer tells me when I should.

-In the past I have had some problems going to bed at a reasonable hour.
+In the past I have had some problems going to bed at a regular time.
 When I get interested in something on the computer late at night, I often end up staying up well past the time when I should have gone to sleep.
 This is bad because it affects my happiness and productivity significantly the following day.

 This has happened to me a lot recently, so I decided to write a little script to nag me about the benefits of regular sleep if I'm on the computer in the wee hours of the morning.